By Margaret Mather

 A seam of humour ran through Lesley’s performance and humanised George Eliot for me.
 All of her life Mary Ann had put up with cruel jibes about her looks and the best way to overcome it was to laugh or, even better, write them into a story as she did with so many of her characters.
 She turned to humour in a bid to stem the hurt those comments must have caused her.

 This was not about her books, this play was about the woman herself, played to perfection by Lesley Smith.

-“Meet the Woman” is the premiere of Lesley Smith’s portrayal of George Eliot, commissioned by the GEF to mark the bi-centenary of her birth.
+“Meet the Woman” is Lesley Smith’s portrayal of George Eliot, commissioned by the GEF to mark the bi-centenary of her birth.

 We are no longer accepting registration for this event

 We are pleased to welcome back Lesley Smith, this time in the guise of George Eliot.
 This is a recent addition to Lesley's repertoire.
 George Eliot welcomes you into her sitting room, in her later years to chat about her life.
 Previous performances, both sold out and received wide acclaim.